Skip to main content

 What is SSH?

 To connect to a VPS via.
-SSH, you will need to have the following information:- IP Address
+SSH, you will need to have the following information:

 If you are an Atomic Networks VPS client, you can find this information in the onboarding email sent to you following purchase.
 See our guide on getting VPS credentials for more details.